-For a limited time, we are offering to give away a Free Cyber Security Risk Assessment to a select group of businesses.
+For a limited time, we are offering a Complimentary Cyber Security Risk Assessment to a select group of businesses.
 This is entirely free and without obligation.
-EVERYTHING WE FIND AND DISCUSS WILL BE STRICTLY CONFIDENTIAL.
+EVERYTHING WE FIND AND DISCUSS WILL BE KEPT STRICTLY CONFIDENTIAL.

-This assessment will provide verification from a qualified 3rd party on whether or not your current IT company is doing everything they should to keep your computer network not only up and running, but SAFE from cybercrime.
+This assessment will provide verification from a qualified 3rd party on whether or not your current IT company is doing everything they should to keep your computer network not only up and running, but also SAFE from cybercrime.

-Here's How It Works: At no cost or obligation, one of my lead consultants and I will come to your office and conduct a non-invasive, CONFIDENTIAL investigation of your computer network, backups, and security protocols.
+Here's How It Works: At no cost or obligation, one of my lead consultants and/or I will come to your office to conduct a high-level, introductory business to business meeting.
+If we feel that we can help each other, we can launch a non-invasive, CONFIDENTIAL investigation of your computer network, backups, and security protocols.
 Your current IT company or guy DOES NOT NEED TO KNOW we are conducting this assessment.
 Your time investment is minimal: one hour for the initial meeting and one hour in the second meeting to go over our Report Of Findings.